Tedconner23/RPGAI/README.md

 pip install --upgrade streamlit
 ```

 This will open a web interface where you can chat with the AI.
+Place your
+OpenAI API key in a file with the `.key` extension inside a folder named
+`key` (for example `key/openai.key`).
+The application reads this key and uses
-The sidebar shows a sample player's stats and inventory.
-Replace the `DummyClient` with an actual OpenAI client and API key for real interactions.
+the `gpt-4o` model for responses.
+The sidebar shows a sample player's stats and
+inventory.